wso2-extensions/esb-connector-iso8583/docs/config.md

 # Configuring the ISO8583 Connector

-### Prerequisites

-Download the following .jar files from the given locations and copy the files to the <EI_HOME>/lib directory.
+To configure the ISO8583 connector, download the following .jar files from the given locations and copy the files to the <EI_HOME>/lib directory.

 * Download jpos-1.9.4.jar from [http://mvnrepository.com/artifact/org.jpos/jpos/1.9.4](http://mvnrepository.com/artifact/org.jpos/jpos/1.9.4).
-* Download jdom-1.1.3.jar from [http://mvnrepository.com/artifact/org.jdom/jdom/1.1.3] (http://mvnrepository.com/artifact/org.jdom/jdom/1.1.3).
+* Download jdom-1.1.3.jar from [http://mvnrepository.com/artifact/org.jdom/jdom/1.1.3](http://mvnrepository.com/artifact/org.jdom/jdom/1.1.3).
-* Download commons-cli-1.3.1.jar from [http://mvnrepository.com/artifact/commons-cli/commons-cli/1.3.1] (http://mvnrepository.com/artifact/commons-cli/commons-cli/1.3.1).
+* Download commons-cli-1.3.1.jar from [http://mvnrepository.com/artifact/commons-cli/commons-cli/1.3.1](http://mvnrepository.com/artifact/commons-cli/commons-cli/1.3.1).

 To use the ISO8583 connector, add the <iso8583.init> element in your configuration before carrying out any other operation.